videojs/video.js/docs/guides/plugins.md

 By offering a built-in events system, advanced plugins offer a wider range of options for code structure with a pattern familiar to most web developers.

+##### Extra Event Data

+All events triggered by plugins include an additional data object as a second argument.
+This object has three properties:

+- `name`: The name of the plugin (e.g. `"examplePlugin"`) as a string.
+- `plugin`: The plugin constructor (e.g. `ExamplePlugin`).
+- `instance`: The plugin constructor instance.

 #### Statefulness

 A new concept introduced for advanced plugins is _statefulness_.
 This is similar to React components' `state` property and `setState` method.